CLAIRE HEYWOOD captivated audiences with a smoky, emotive voice and thoughtful lyrics in solo shows when she began performing in 2017.

-Two years after earning her English degree, while working at a literary/arts nonprofit and waxing poetic about pursuing an MFA, Claire Heywood began a concerted effort to quietly explore the craft of songwriting.
-She rented a room in North Carolina, studied songwriting, took voice and guitar lessons online, and began sifting through years of poetry with a guitar in hand.
+Two years after earning her BA in English Writing, Claire Heywood began a quiet, concerted effort to explore the craft of songwriting.
+She studied songwriting, took voice and guitar lessons online, and began sifting through years of poetry with a guitar in hand.

-"Old Soul's Motel" is the restless and aspirational story of a woman claiming responsibility for her failed relationships and yearning for a place to recover alone.
-"I wrote it almost as a device to understand that I could take responsibility for my failures, that I could ask for guidance or find someone who knows something about the process of taking responsibility for yourself."
+"Old Soul's Motel" is the restless and aspirational story of a woman claiming responsibility for her relationships and yearning for a place to recover.
+"I wrote it as a device to understand that I could take responsibility for my failures, I could ask for guidance from someone who knows how to do better."

-The Wind, It Howls was released with Heywood's full-band debut to an audience of 150 people at Syntax Physic Opera with support from Kiltro and Sydney Clapp.
-The music video for "Old Soul's Motel" was featured alongside an interview in Westword Magazine.
-303 Magazine also published an interview with Heywood, calling the record "a deeply personal — yet unequivocally relatable — account of love and loss, redemption and healing."
-Salt Magazine and Culture Magazine followed with positive reviews of the record.
+The Wind, It Howls was released with Heywood's full-band debut to an audience of 150 at Syntax Physic Opera with support from Kiltro and Sydney Clapp.
+The music video for "Old Soul's Motel" was featured alongside Heywood's first press interview in Westword Magazine.